prashantkumar182000/CNAPP-Dashboard---Sample/README.md

 - **Adding a Widget:** Click the "+ Add Widget" button in any category to open the widget selection drawer.
 Choose your widgets and click "Confirm" to add them to the dashboard.
 - **Removing a Widget:** Click the "X" button on any widget to remove it from the dashboard.

+## Deployment

+The project is deployed and can be accessed [here](https://cnapp-sample.netlify.app/).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.